Bismarck-v/core-code-month-1/Challenges Month 2/Week 4.md

 ## Thursday

-**1.A pangram is a sentence that contains every single letter of the alphabet at least once.
+**1. A pangram is a sentence that contains every single letter of the alphabet at least once.
 For example, the sentence "The quick brown fox jumps over the lazy dog" is a pangram, because it uses the letters A-Z at least once (case is irrelevant).**

 **Given a string, detect whether or not it is a pangram.
 Return True if it is, False if not.
 Ignore numbers and punctuation.**
 ```Javascript